Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 The cauldron is one of the five hot spring pools.

 Nozawa Onsen has 13 public bathhouses called < Outside Hot Spring>, all of which offer natural hot spring water.
-The reason why natural hot spring water can be enjoyed in Nozawa Onsen is due to the system of "yunomates," a group of villagers who have been carefully managing the out-spa as a common property of the community since the Edo period (1603-1868).
+The reason why natural hot springs can be enjoyed in Nozawa Onsen is due to the system of "yunomates," a group of villagers who have been carefully managing the out-spa as a common property of the community since the Edo period (1603-1868).

 It is also a good idea to visit the out-spa baths.